Engelberg/instaparse/README.md

 	Expected:
 	"a"

+	;; EBNF, case-insensitive
 	=> ((insta/parser "S = 'a'+" :string-ci true) "AaaAaa")
 	[:S "a" "a" "a" "a" "a" "a"]

+	;; ABNF, case-sensitive (not the default!)
+	=> ((insta/parser "S = 'a'+" :input-format :abnf :string-ci false) "AaaAaa") Parse error at line 1, column 1:
+	AaaAaa
+	^
+	Expected:
+	"a"

-On the other hand, if you want to cherry-pick certain string tokens to be case-insensitive, simply convert your string tokens into case-insensitive regexes, for example, replacing the string `'select'` with `#'(?i)select'`.
+On the other hand, if you want to mix and match case-sensitive and case-insensitive strings, you can convert strings to regexes, such as `#'I am case sensitive'` or `#'(?i)I am case in-sensitive'`.

 ### Serialization